Treevil/Udacity-Movie-Trailer-Website/README.md

 ## The Latest Version
-For get the last version of this software can be downloaded, go to https://github.com/Treevil/Udacity-Movie-Trailer-Website
+For get the last version of this software go to https://github.com/Treevil/Udacity-Movie-Trailer-Website

 ## Requirement